twister726/personal-config-files/README.md

 # personal-config-files
-Place to store my personal config files - vim, emacs, etc
+Place to store my personal config files.
+For now, it has
+- vim
+- emacs
+- tmux